chloe-bowers/chloe-bowers/README.md

 - 👋 Hi, I’m Chloe
 - 👀 I graduated in fullstack development
-- 🌱 I’m most skilled in rails and react
+- 🌱 I’m most skilled in react and javascript
 - 📫 How to reach me chlo.bo.corrado@gmail

 <!---